 Nursing Department Etiquette: It is expected that students will show sensitivity to their peers as well as instructors by avoiding any activity that may cause distraction during class.
 Incivility will not be tolerated and is an unsafe behavior.
-Use of mobile devices and related applications, cameras, side conversations, and children are not allowed in the classroom/lab/clinical areas.
+Use of mobile devices and related applications, cameras, side conversations, and children are not allowed in the classroom.